11ty/11ty-website/docs/languages/markdown.md

 ### Set your own library instance

+{% addedin "0.3.0" %}

-_New in Eleventy `v0.3.0`:_ Pass in your own instance of the Markdown library using the Configuration API.
+Pass in your own instance of the Markdown library using the Configuration API.
 See [all `markdown-it` options](https://github.com/markdown-it/markdown-it#init-with-presets-and-options).

 ```js
 module.exports = function(eleventyConfig) {